 Even if you are a member of another club and you don't want to join ours, you may be able to shoot with us as a visitor, providing you have your NRA/MOD shooting competency certificate and you bring it with you.
 Also you would be made more than welcome to join us at a historic rifle competition in Aberdeen, Bisley or Catterick and we'll help and advise you in any way we can.
 We just want to encourage as many people as possible to enjoy shooting historic rifles, especially in competition.

-The club has fullbore outdoor shoots on the third Sunday of each month, from February to November inclusive, with the Historic Rifle Competetion held in August of each year.
-The meetings are held at Battle Hill Ranges near Barnard Castle and various ranges within the Catterick Complex at Wathgill.
+The club has fullbore outdoor shoots each month, from February to November inclusive.
+The meetings are held at various ranges within the Catterick Complex at Wathgill.
 A wide variety of rifles are shot, ranging from Russian sniper rifles to British and Swiss rifles from the time of the first and second world war and even earlier.

 Indoor shooting takes place every Thursday Evening (except the Christmas period) between 7.00pm and 9.00pm at the Louisia Sports Centre - Stanley.

 Visitors are always welcome by prior arrangement with the Club Secretary.
 So why not come along and take a look at what we do?
 Once you've gone through the correct procedure, you could end up owning and shooting your own interesting piece of history.